Holiday jobs for teachers

-The long-awaited Christmas break is upon us – family, sun, relaxing and recuperating before the new school year starts.
-However, as a relief teacher this sometimes means that this time can be stressful as you have limited to no income over these 6 long weeks.
+We’re halfway through the long awaited school holidays!
+While this time is packed with family, sun, relaxing and recuperating before the new school year starts, for relief teachers this usually means a time for tightening purse strings and can be quite stressful as you have limited to no income over these 6 long weeks.

-Chances are, you have downloaded a lesson from other teachers at some point and you may have even paid for it.
+Chances are, you have downloaded resources from other teachers at some point and you may have even paid for it.
 You can benefit from this too!
-You have nothing to lose by taking your fantastic lessons and putting them online for sale on websites like Aussie company Designed by Teachers or Teachers Pay Teachers and even teacher Facebook groups.
-Get creative so that not only the content is great, but the look of your lessons are too – this will help to push up the number of sales!
+You have nothing to lose by taking your fantastic resources that you’ve created and selling them online on websites like The Alphabet Tree (Aussie site with resources aligned to the Australian curriculum) or Teachers Pay Teachers (an American site that has Aussie sellers selling) and even teacher Facebook groups.

 Free easy-peasy, drag and drop graphic design sites like Canva can really help put some flare into your lesson plans.